yukeiyang/xray/README.md

 It is really fucking clean, containing luci-app-homeproxy and its dependences only.
 I hate one firmware installed lots of complicated IPKs.
 That's why I create this firmware.

-When flash this firmware, you can choose `Keep settings and retain the current configuration` during the `Flash Image`.
+You can choose `Keep settings and retain the current configuration` during the `Flash Image` when you flash this firmware.

 Or，flash the image as brand new one.